 Food Network Staffers' Must-Have Kitchen Organization Products

-We've got the tried-and-true essentials to spring clean your kitchen.
+We've got the tried-and-true essentials to get your kitchen in order.

 Here at Food Network, we recognize the valuable real estate of kitchen space.
 No one wants to test out a new recipe when the countertops are cluttered and the cabinets are stuffed to the seams.
-That's why we love these handy organization products — especially around spring cleaning season.
-Next time you're taking charge of your kitchen, consider picking up some of our favorite organization tools.
+That's why we love these handy organization products, which range from small, countertop organizers to additional shelving (if you have the space!).
+Next time you're taking charge of your kitchen organization, consider picking up some of our favorite organization tools.

 I love a wall-mounted knife magnet and always have one in my kitchen.
 Knives in the drawer are dangerous (even when they have covers on them) and difficult to access.
 Having them right in front of you gets a bulky knife block off your counter and saves time because all the blades are visible.